 Our client, age 21 and with no prior criminal history, was walking home from a Hermosa Beach bar with his friends and felt the need to urinate.
-It was after the bars had closed, so he found a dark area of an alley and relieved himself.
+It was after the bars had closed, so he could not go back to one to ask to enter and use the restroom inside.
+Instead, he found a dark area of an alley and relieved himself.

 Hermosa Beach Alley

 As if hiding in the shadows, a Hermosa Beach police officer immediately approached our client and asked him if he had just urinated in the alley.
-Our client admitted he had, apologizing as much as he could.
+Our surprised client admitted he had, apologizing as much as he could, which was at least five times in the span of ten seconds.
 Our client apparently hoped that the more he apologized, the more likely the police officer would decide not to issue a ticket or arrest him.

 In a Nutshell: Hermosa Beach, misdemeanor public nuisance (Penal Code § 372) charged, client, age 21, plea bargains case to an infraction for disturbing the peace (Penal Code § 415(2)).